XDDz123/sinogram-inpainting/README.md

-# sinogram-inpainting
+# Sinogram Inpainting
-Reconstructing sinograms with missing data
+This project reconstructs sinograms with missing data (undersampled or limited angles).